Your Current Board Members

 Samyukta is drawn to Slow Food because it reflects how she already lives and works.
 She believes food is inseparable from identity and care, and values systems that prioritize access, connection, and continuity.
 Through her work and board service, she looks forward to collaborating with others who are advancing food justice through community-led solutions

-Communications & Membership Co-Chairs: Bridget Graf, Paul Zang & Daria Dockery
+Communications & Membership Co-Chairs: Paul Zang

 Paul Zang